TimesTechs/frontend-assessment-2/README.md

 To send the finished product back to us, you can do any of the following:

-1. Make a github repo, commit your finished version, and add `benjaminjkern` as a contributor
+1. Make a github repo, commit your finished version, and add `abdulhadiayaz` as a contributor
 2. Make a github repo, commit your finished version, make it public and just send us the link
 3. Zip up the file and email it back to us!